Russian, Turkish defence ministers discuss Syria, grain exports from Ukraine | Law-Order

 Russian, Turkish defence ministers discuss Syria, grain exports from Ukraine

-The call comes a day before the two countries' foreign ministers meet in Ankara for talks on United Nations-led efforts to open a safe corridor for Ukrainian grain shipments and Syria.
-Russia's invasion of Ukraine in February halted Kyiv's Black Sea grain exports, threatening a global food crisis.
+The Russian and Turkish defence ministers discussed a potential grain exports corridor from Ukraine and northern Syria on Tuesday, Turkey's defence ministry said, as Ankara and Moscow prepare for talks between their foreign ministers.
+NATO member Turkey shares a sea border with both Russia and Ukraine in the Black Sea, and has been working to mediate in their war.

-The Russian and Turkish defence ministers discussed a potential grain exports corridor from Ukraine as well as northern Syria in a call on Tuesday, Turkey's defence ministry said, as Ankara and Moscow gear up for talks between their foreign ministers.
+The Russian and Turkish defence ministers discussed a potential grain exports corridor from Ukraine and northern Syria on Tuesday, Turkey's defence ministry said, as Ankara and Moscow prepare for talks between their foreign ministers.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)